Build your application with a generated tracer

 barectf generates ANSI C code, with the

-If your C standard library doesn’t offer stdint.h
+If your C standard library doesn’t offer stdint.h, you need to

 create this file and define the following type definitions: